-Students who fail to achieve at least a "C" or 70% progress at the end of a grading period will be placed on academic probation.
-The student will remain on academic probation until the end of the next grading period.
-At that time if the student still has not achieved satisfactory progress, the student may be dismissed from the program and would follow the readmission policy.
+Students who fail to achieve at least a "C" or 70% progress at the end of a course will be placed on academic probation.
+The student will remain on academic probation until the end of the next course.
+Instructors will notify the College Dean and Student Advisor that the student is not showing academic satisfactory progress in their program.
+Additionally, the College Dean and Student Advisor will meet with the student to address the failure to achieve satisfactory progress.
+The student may be dismissed from the program based on the recommendation of the College Dean and final approval by the Director.

 Students wishing to appeal a determination of unsatisfactory progress must follow established grievance procedures that are outlined in this handbook.
-NOTE: Grading procedures for licensure programs may differ from those outlined above.
+Academic satisfactory progress procedures for licensure programs may differ from those outlined above and should be outlined in the program student contract.